 Our free 7 minute anxiety test can see if your muscle weakness is anxiety related, compare your anxiety score with others, and help you learn more about your symptoms.

 The biggest problem with all anxiety symptoms is that they can create more anxiety.
 You should always discuss your problems with a doctor first.
 Let them rule out any underlying issues so that you can focus on your anxiety without worrying as much about what your muscle weakness means.

 Yet it's extremely common for anxiety to cause muscle weakness.
 It's especially common if you have other anxiety symptoms that relate to the potential causes of muscle weakness.
-Before reading onward, take my anxiety test to get a better idea of these symptoms.
+Before reading onward, take my free 7 minute anxiety test to get a better idea of these symptoms.